 I am an academic and theatre practitioner researching and practicing in the field of applied theatre and sexual health, with a complimentary interest in feminist-led research and the role of women in theatre.
-I was born in South Africa and have lived between South Africa and Switzerland, where my parents worked, which gives me a particular insight into belonging to more than one place.
+I was born in South Africa and have lived between South Africa and Switzerland, where my parents worked, which gives me an insight into belonging to more than one place.
 I speak French and have a strong interest in transnational currents and initiatives – what it means to make theatre for different audiences, in different ways and across diverse languages.

 Since 2003, I have researched and developed social theatre practices as ways of beginning discussions around sexual and reproductive health, predominantly in South Africa, with additional work in Tanzania and the UK.
-My practice lies in creating participatory-led theatre and creative arts-based practice with local communities in order to explore and gain greater understandings of the key sexual concerns facing their communities.
-In particular, I undertook a practice-led PhD at the University of Manchester examining applied theatre practice and sexual health in Nyanga, a South African township.
+My practice lies in creating participatory-led theatre and creative arts-based practice with local communities to explore and gain greater understandings of the key sexual health concerns facing their communities.
+I undertook a practice-led PhD at the University of Manchester examining applied theatre practice and sexual health in Nyanga, a South African township.
 Prior to this, I completed an MA in Applied Theatre (also at the University of Manchester) and an MA (Hons) in Theatre Studies and Psychology at the University of Glasgow.

 Since completing my PhD, I have been lecturing in applied and socially engaged theatre here at Central where I teach on the BA in Drama, Applied Theatre and Education, the MA in Applied Theatre and supervise PhD students.
 Previously, I have taught at Goldsmiths on the MA in Applied Drama.
 I have also taught at the University of Glasgow, the University of Manchester and have offered classes at the University of Cape Town and the University of the Witwatersrand.

 As a researcher, I have shared my research and practice at conferences both nationally and abroad, including in South Africa, the Democratic Republic of Congo and in Sweden.
-I have published articles on theatre and health in a number of journals and I am co-editing Applied Theatre: Performing Health & Wellbeing with Dr Veronica Baxter for Methuen Bloomsbury and I am working on my monograph, Challenging Transformation: Applied theatre and sexual health communication in South Africa for Palgrave MacMillan, which considers another way of approaching sexual health communication while also challenging some key tenets held in applied theatre practice, namely an empowerment, transformation and/or impact narrative.
+I have published articles on theatre and health in a number of journals and I co-edited Applied Theatre: Performing Health & Wellbeing (2017) with Dr Veronica Baxter for Methuen Bloomsbury and I am working on my monograph, Challenging Transformation: Applied theatre and sexual health communication in South Africa for Palgrave MacMillan, which considers another way of approaching sexual health communication while also challenging some key tenets held in applied theatre practice, namely an empowerment, transformation and/or impact narrative.

 I am currently supervising PhD projects on Drag performance and scenography but I always welcome hearing about research projects in the areas of theatre & health, applied & socially engaged theatre practices, women in performance.

-2016 (forthcoming).
+2017.
 Applied Theatre: Performing Health & Wellbeing, co-edited with Veronica Baxter (London: Methuen Bloomsbury).

 2015.
 Understanding Students Needs In Theatre Practice, co-authored with Sue Mayo.
 In Masters Level Teaching, Learning and Assessment: Issues in Design and Delivery, edited by Pauline Kneale, (London: Palgrave MacMillan), pp. 14-17.